 (SVSMLCTL.SVSLFP=0).
-This provides a settling time delay of approximately 150us allowing the core sufficient time to increase to the expected voltage before the delay
+This provides a settling time delay of approximately 150us allowing the core sufficient time to increase to the expected voltage before the delay automatically (for example, after a previous ISR is completed).
+Device can be recovered

 Function Device may not wake up from LPM2, LPM3, or LPM4